dban23/KnowItAll-quiz-app/README.md

 Clicking the button "Start quiz on {category}", the app will lead you to the second screen where the questions are given.

 #### *Questions screen*
 The second screen also includes several widgets: the number of the question you're answering to, the question itself and the 4 possible answers, from which only one is correct.
+As with the categories buttons, the layout of the answer buttons depend on the platform you're on.
+And the idea of the layout is the same.
+Mobile phones will get 4 answers one under the other, while the desktop users will get 2x2 grid.

-After the user clicks the answer which he thinks is correct, a new question and set of answers will appear — all widgets are dynamically updated when a choice is made.
+After the user clicks the answer which he thinks is correct, the button will either become green or red - depending if you answered it correctly, and a new question and set of answers will appear — all widgets are dynamically updated when a choice is made.

 The quiz itself consists of 10 questions and after the last question is answered, the user will see the final screen where the total score will be shown:
 >("eg. Your total score is 5/10!")